OliverCadman/dept_ci_ms4/README.md

 As a Tier One member of the website, I want...

 1. To be able to upload samples of my music to my profile, so I can showcase my skills and expertise.
-2. A link to my profile to be listed on a page, so potential clients will be able to find me easily.
+2. A link to my profile to be listed on a page, so potential clients/musicians will be able to find me easily.
+3. To be able to find other musicians using the service, so I am able to find a dep easily in the case that I can't make a gig.
 3. To be notified when I get a job offer from a client, so I can respond quickly and professionally.
-4. To be able to message potential clients with a response without leaving the website, to make the process run as smoothly as possible.
+4. To be able to message potential clients/musicians with a response without leaving the website, to make the process run as smoothly as possible.
 5. To be able to message other members of the website, so I can grow my network.
 6. To be paid for my services from within the website, so I don't have to log in to another app/website to achieve this.
 7. To keep track of my earnings on my profile, so I can take account of how much I am earning from the service.
-8. To display reviews/ratings from past clients for who I have provided services, so I can improve my reputation in the community.
+8. To display reviews/ratings from past clients/musicians for who I have provided services, so I can improve my reputation in the community.

 ##### Tier Two Membership (Paid)